pachyderm/pachyderm/doc/enterprise/s3gateway.md

 ### Configure `s3cmd`

+If you are using AWS CLI or MinIO, skip this section.

 S3cmd is an open-source command line client that enables you to access S3 object store buckets.
 To configure s3cmd, complete the following steps:

 1. If you do not have S3cmd installed on your machine, install it as described in the [S3cmd documentation](https://s3tools.org/download).
-For, example, in macOS, run:
+For example, in macOS, run:

    ```bash
    $ brew install s3cmd
    ```

-1. Verify that s3cmd is installed:
+1. Verify that S3cmd is installed:

    ```bash
    $ s3cmd --version